 The dynamometer certified application of the 6.7L diesel engine has a similar layout to the chassis certified version.
 The main difference is a change in the order of the aftertreatment systems.

-The dynamometer certified 6.7L exhaust system layout is shown below:.
+Dynamometer certified 6.7L exhaust system layout.

-2015 MY 6.7L V8 Diesel Exhaust Features, Medium Duty, Chassis Cert
+2017 MY 6.7L V8 Diesel Exhaust Features, Medium Duty, Chassis Cert

-2015 MY 6.7L V8 Diesel Exhaust Features, Medium Duty, Dyno Cert
+2017 MY 6.7L V8 Diesel Exhaust Features, Medium Duty, Dyno Cert